Da-Ostrich-King/betterbuild/README.md

 The configuration file must be named ```BuildFile``` or be specified at runtime The configuration file has a simple syntax of ```keyword arg1 arg2 # comment```.

-Use the ```set``` keyword to set settings, ie c compiler, target archetecture, etc. it is basically search and replace on the file, the below mentioned are "special" set values that are used in directly by the build system
+Use the ```set``` keyword to set settings, ie c compiler, target archetecture, etc. it is basically search and replace on the file, the below mentioned are "special" set values that are used in directly by the build system. // Not Implemented

 - CC # compiler